 - Animal studies show that disrupting the natural dipping pattern causes heart disease.[ref]

-- Human studies find that BMAL1 genetic variants are linked to heart disease.[ref]
+- Human studies have found that BMAL1 genetic variants are linked to heart disease.[ref]

 - And a recent study found that loss of BMAL1 causes atherosclerosis.[ref]

 Cancer and BMAL1:

 Both exposure to light at night and working the night shift cause an increased risk of breast cancer.
 Of course, not everyone working the night shift gets breast cancer.
 Genetic variants seem to play a role in whether the light at night significantly increases your risk of breast cancer.